 An exhaustive literature review was conducted using ERIC, CINAHL, EBSCOhost, MEDLINEplus, GoogleScholar, Communication

 Stillwell, Susan B. and Krautscheid, Lorretta, "Answering Student Questions During Examinations: A Descriptive Study of Faculty Beliefs" (2016).
-Faculty Publications - School of Nursing.
+Faculty Publications - College of Nursing.
 15.